Sustainability

 • Cultural heritage

-• Minority groups, including indigenous people
+• Minority groups, including indigenous peoples

 • Displacement and resettlement